maarten-pennings/howto/c64functions/readme.md

 Note that the stack grows "down" from $200.
 In our snapshot it means it grows down from $C200.
-Since the memory dump is low to high, the stack in the dump grows up.
+Since the memory dump is low to high, the stack in the dump visually grows up.

 We can not explain the first 12 bytes that got pushed (B3 AD 00 B7 AA E9 A7 A4 01 01 B4 00).
 Leaving those out, and then reordering to get frames of 16 bytes gives this.